davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 4. Generate random noise using MVN
 5. Apply the Cholesky factor to preserve correlations
 6. Compute the final random parameter draws
-7. Use the sampled parameters in the survival model<br>
+7. Use the sampled parameters in the survival model

-### 4.2 Building the Variance-Covariance Matrix
+### Building the Variance-Covariance Matrix

 We approximate the Hessian numerically at the parameter optimum.
 Inverting the Hessian yields the variance–covariance matrix of the parameter estimates.